r00t3r-god/r00t3r-god.github.io/index.md

 # Home Of r00t3r's Cyber Security & Machine Learning Adventures
 -------------------------------------------------------------------

 ##### Hello explorer!
 Welcome to r00t3r's blog.
 This is the page that indices all the posts that I've written in a categorized manner.
+Navigate through the pages to read about the topics you like.